ronin-co/blade/README.md

   used to populate the `href`.
 For example, if the `href` is `/teams/[handle]` and the `segments` prop is `{ handle: 'engineering' }`, the destination page would be `/teams/engineering`.
+- `prefetch`: A boolean indicating whether the link should be prefetched.
+Defaults to `true`.
+Read more about prefetching below.

 ##### Prefetching